rezatajari/VideoProjector/README.md

     dotnet run
     ```

-## Database Information
+## Documentation
-For detailed information about the database schema and entities, please refer to the Database Documentation in the `docs` folder.
+For detailed information about the project, please refer to the documentation in the docs folder:

+- DTOs Documentation
+- Profile Documentation
+- Order Documentation

 ## Contributing
 Fork the repository and submit a pull request.